cap-js-community/cds-cucumber/docs/ENV.md

 ### SHOW_BROWSER

-Lauches the browser in non-headless mode as by default it is invisible.
+Controls the visability of the browser.
+By default it is invisible as it is started in headless mode.

 Example:
 ```